zhinst/zhinst-labber/docs/source/features/modules.rst

     * param1

 To enable a sweep the ``Enable`` quantity can be set to 1.
-The same node can be used to disable the sweeper module (0) or to check if a sweep is in progress (read the current value).
-The result quantities contain the specified signal parts (can also be updated during a sweep)
+The same quantity can be used to disable the sweeper module (0) or to check if a sweep is in progress (read the current value).
+The result quantities contain the specified signal parts (can also be updated during a sweep).

 SHFQA Sweeper Module
 ---------------------